polgreen/SPLV-sat-smt-intro/README.md

 ## Examples
-All the examples from the slides are in the examples directory, except Example 4, which is too large, and example 6 which is Amazon's Zelkova
+All the examples from the slides are in the examples directory, except Example 4, which is too large, and example 7 which is Amazon's Zelkova
 - Example 1: checking equivalence of code
 - Example 2: professorial room allocation
 - Example 3: simple CBMC example
 - Example 4: [CBMC for Xen](https://github.com/nmanthey/xen/tree/FMCAD2020)
-- Example 5: Sudoku (with various encodings)
+- Example 5: simple SMT
-- Example 6: Zelkova
+- Example 6: Sudoku (with various encodings)
-- Example 7: Invariants
+- Example 7: Zelkova
-- Example 8: Really simple synthesis encoding
+- Example 8: Invariants

 File extensions tell you which tool you can use to run the file:
 - `name.c` is a C file.
 Run `cbmc name.c --trace`